Falcinspire/Hackpack/README.md

 ## Configuration

-To see what options are available, run
+To see what options are available, generate a default config file with
 ```sh
 hackpack --init
 ```
-in the root of a project and look at the hackpack.toml file generated.
-Comments should explain each option.
+(run from the root of a project).
+Comments should explain each one.
-Not every option must be overriden; options that are not mentioned in the .toml file are given their default values.
+Not every option must be overriden; ones that are not mentioned in the .toml file are given their default values.

 ## Example configuration
 ```toml